PhantomCatz/Training/Git.md

 the `gitignore` file.

+## Fetching Changes from GitHub

+When people make new changes on GitHub, you have to download them first before you can use them on your own machine.
+This can be done with the command `git fetch origin`.
+This command adds the files in the remote repository to your machine, but it does not replace those in your workspace.
+This is because it stores the files in a separate area from your workspace.

+To update the files in your workspace, you should run the command `git merge origin/main`.
+This command attempts to merge the `main` branch from `origin`.
+The `origin` name refers to the files stored on GitHub, so merging the files from there would effectively cause your files to be updated.

 ## Undoing Changes

 Sometimes, you may make a mistake and want to undo what you had done.
+There are a few ways to do so.

-### Aborting
+### Aborting Actions

 You can abort a commit while writing a message by providing an empty message.
 Note that when using `git commit -m`, you cannot see what changes you have made